christytan/OCI-GoldenGate/Goldengate.md

 ### **STEP 4: Configure Goldengate service**

 By now, your Goldengate service instance must be deployed.
-On your OCI console navigate to 'Compute' from top left menu and **choose your compartment**
+On your OCI console navigate to **Compute** from top left menu and **choose your compartment**

 Click on your Goldengate compute instance to get to the details page that looks as follows.